-Local beekeeping organisations aware of both the merits of the native bee and the extent of the threats it faces have declared local VCAs, in which members undertake to keep only native bees and to encourage new members to do likewise.
+native honey bee vulnerable to external threats, principally hybridization with bees from a different genetic stock and to diseases that might be imported with bees from abroad e.g. Varroa.
+Organisations aware of both the merits of the native honey bee and the extent of the threats it faces have declared CA’s, in which members undertake to keep only native honey bees and to encourage new members and participants to do likewise.
 NIHBS provides support and encouragement to such initiatives.

 1 Hayden T. and Ferguson B. (2018) Voluntary Conservation Areas for the Native Irish Honey bee.
-Four Seasons, No. 71 Autumn: 20-27.
+Four Seasons, No. 71 Autumn: 20-27